 How to Treat Back Pain After an Epidural

-For those experiencing any ongoing pain would have to see a neurologist.
-A panel of tests such as nerve conduction studies, MRI and CT scan would be facilitated to help figure out the root of the damage.
+Anyone experiencing ongoing pain should see a neurologist.
+A panel of tests such as nerve conduction studies, MRI and CT scan would be done to help figure out the root of the damage.
 Following the trial, the patient would then follow a treatment plan including physiotherapy and exercise.

 Latest posts by Tashana (see all)